syncfusion-content/uwp-docs/uwp/Calculator/Appearance-and-Styling.md

 ## Customizing input panel

-Input pane is a panel in SfCalculator that contains number buttons.
+Input pane is a panel in UWP Calculator that contains number buttons.
 It can be styled as follows.

 {% tabs %}